From abstract to surreal: A toddler art development timeline

 Making art can be a fun, enriching, and rewarding part of anyone’s life, no matter how old they are.
 For toddlers in particular, though, these early artistic experiences are a great way to work on a whole range of important skills.

-First of all, it’s sensory exploration at its finest, and a great way for her to try out her growing motor skills.
-On the other hand, though, drawing, painting, and otherwise figuring out how to make shapes appear on a page is an important early step in the development of her early writing skills.
+First of all, it’s sensory exploration at its finest, and a great way for them to try out their growing motor skills.
+On the other hand, though, drawing, painting, and otherwise figuring out how to make shapes appear on a page is an important early step in the development of their early writing skills.

-For one thing, she has to know her way around a pencil before she can start working on her penmanship.
+For one thing, they have to know their way around a pencil before they can start working on their penmanship.
 For another, though, written language is a very complicated set of ideas.
-Eventually, she is going to understand the connection between the neighbor’s cat, the sound of the word “cat” and the marks on a piece of paper that make up the word on the page.
-Right now, though, she has only fairly recently made the connection between the picture of the cat and her fuzzy friend.
-The figurative thinking it takes to connect pictures to objects, like the figurative thinking that it takes to pretend that a plastic banana is a phone, is a skill that’s still developing as she gets more and more imaginative each day.
+Eventually, they are going to understand the connection between the neighbor’s cat, the sound of the word “cat” and the marks on a piece of paper that make up the word on the page.
+Right now, though, they have only fairly recently made the connection between the picture of the cat and their fuzzy friend.
+The figurative thinking it takes to connect pictures to objects, like the figurative thinking that it takes to pretend that a plastic banana is a phone, is a skill that’s still developing as they get more and more imaginative each day.

 Between ages 1 and 2

-In the year between your toddler’s first and second birthday parties, her artistic style is probably going to stay pretty abstract – in fact, the technical term for what she draws during this time is “random scribbling.”
+In the year between your toddler’s first and second birthday parties, their artistic style is probably going to stay pretty abstract – in fact, the technical term for what they draw during this time is “random scribbling.”

-This is because a lot of your toddler’s artistic exploration around this time is just about letting her figure out what the art materials can do.
-If Baby likes art during this time, it’s not because she wants to make anything in particular, she just wants to see what she can make that paint do.
+This is because a lot of your toddler’s artistic exploration around this time is just about letting them figure out what the art materials can do.
+If Baby likes art during this time, it’s not because they want to make anything in particular, they just want to see what they can make that paint do.
 On the other hand, some toddlers around this age can find intense sensory activities like fingerpaints overwhelming.

 Between ages 2 and 3

-In the beginning of the second year, random scribbling is still a pretty popular technique with toddlers everywhere, but some time between her second and third birthday, there’s a good chance your toddler will start to subtly transition into controlled scribbling, instead.
-She’ll still be a scribbler, making lines, scribbles, and dots that aren’t a picture of anything, but she will start to have a little more control over her materials, and may start to draw patterns.
+In the beginning of the second year, random scribbling is still a pretty popular technique with toddlers everywhere, but some time between their second and third birthday, there’s a good chance your toddler will start to subtly transition into controlled scribbling, instead.
+They'll still be a scribbler, making lines, scribbles, and dots that aren’t a picture of anything, but they will start to have a little more control over their materials, and may start to draw patterns.

-Around this time, she may start to show preferences, like having a favorite medium to use to make art, or a favorite color she uses all the time.
-She may also start to use art as a way of expressing her feelings – for example, by drawing an “angry” picture, or taking out her frustrations by aggressively mashing clay around.
+Around this time, they may start to show preferences, like having a favorite medium to use to make art, or a favorite color they use all the time.
+They may also start to use art as a way of expressing their feelings – for example, by drawing an “angry” picture, or taking out their frustrations by aggressively mashing clay around.

 Between ages 3 and 5

-In the time soon after her third birthday, your toddler’s art is probably still usually pretty unplanned, instead of art that’s designed to look like something in particular.
-She may have started deciding what each of her pictures is a picture “of” once she’s finished, though.
+In the time soon after their third birthday, your toddler’s art is probably still usually pretty unplanned, instead of art that’s designed to look like something in particular.
+They may have started deciding what each of their pictures is a picture “of” once they're finished, though.

-She is still using art to express her feelings, and may be starting to choose colors to match the mood of her pictures.
-In fact, she may even be getting to the point where it’s not just her own art that makes her feel something – she may be able to look at a picture on the wall and identify that it’s a happy picture, or that something about it makes her sad.
+They are still using art to express their feelings, and may be starting to choose colors to match the mood of their pictures.
+In fact, they may even be getting to the point where it’s not just their own art that makes them feel something – they may be able to look at a picture on the wall and identify that it’s a happy picture, or that something about it makes them sad.

-It’s during this time that she starts to get a lot more invested in the way her pictures turn out, too.
-Once she starts to feel this kind of pride in her art, get ready for the gallery that is the front of your refrigerator to start to get a lot more cluttered.
+It’s during this time that they start to get a lot more invested in the way their pictures turn out, too.
+Once they start to feel this kind of pride in their art, get ready for the gallery that is the front of your refrigerator to start to get a lot more cluttered.

 It’s some time between the ages of 3 and 5 that a toddler starts to draw more intentional pictures of objects and people.
-The objects and people she draws usually include an identifying detail, like the wheels on a bike, or a person’s smile, but don’t try to include all of the details the toddler remembers or recognizes.
+The objects and people they draw usually include an identifying detail, like the wheels on a bike, or a person’s smile, but don’t try to include all of the details the toddler remembers or recognizes.
 Often, the first way toddlers draw people, usually around age 4, involves drawing a head with arms and legs coming from it, instead of differentiating between the head and the body.
-As she starts to grow intellectually – and to get a bit more practice with art – she will start to draw people in more detail, using more and more of the features she sees.
+As they start to grow intellectually – and to get a bit more practice with art – they will start to draw people in more detail, using more and more of the features they see.

-So while Baby may not be ready for any gallery exhibitions yet, she is well on her way!
+So while Baby may not be ready for any gallery exhibitions yet, they are well on their way!

 Sources